Le-Gris/simple-perceptron/README.md

 # simple-perceptron
-An implementation of the perceptron from scratch
+An implementation of the perceptron from scratch.